wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

 # Migration from 1.5.x to 1.6.x

-This guide contains instructions for migration from PowerAuth Mobile SDK version `1.5.x` to version `1.6.x`.

-## Introduction

 PowerAuth Mobile SDK in version `1.6.0` is a maintenance release that brings multiple enhancements to both platforms:

 - Android SDK now depends on Android Jetpack libraries instead of the deprecated support library.
 This is most important for biometric authentication.